ReissClothing/BackBee/README.md

 If you wish to colaborate please open an issue stating the task you'd like to perform.

-There are quite a los @todo's in the code that need fixing, also there are this issues:
+###There are quite a lot of @todo's pending in the code that need fixing, also there are this issues:

 ##Urgent
 In BB twig throws ``pre`` and ``post`` render events, we should wrap twig to throw them too.